kyma-project/opentelemetry-collector-components/receiver/singletonreceivercreator/README.md

-# Leader Receiver Creator
+# Singleton Receiver Creator

-Leader Receiver Creator is a OTel Collector receiver that instantiates another receiver based on the leader election status.
+Singleton Receiver Creator is a OTel Collector receiver that instantiates another receiver based on the leader election status.
 It is useful when one wants to have a single instance of a receiver running in a cluster.
 The receiver which gets the lease is created and executed.

+## How it works

+It utilizes leader election to determine which instance should be the leader.
+The instance which wins the lease, becomes the leader and starts the underlying sub-receiver.
+When the leader loses the lease, it will stop the receiver and wait until it acquires the lease again.

 ## Configuration